What to pack for Barcelona in September

 We have heard friends and people that we met on tours, where people’s backpacks were swapped or stolen while walking the city center.

-I traveled with my cross-body purse and I had my cash, passport, small makeup pouch, cellphone, keys, and sunglasses on me and kept the bag very close to me.
+I traveled with my cross-body purse, and I had my cash, passport, small makeup pouch, cellphone, keys, and sunglasses on me and kept the bag very close to me.
 I was also using my small mirrorless camera in busy areas.

 What not to bring to Barcelona in September